Permafrost/Tundra/SERVICES.md

 ### tundra.document:translate

-One-to-one conversion of one `IData` document to another `IData` document.
+One-to-one conversion of one `IData` document to another `IData` document or String, byte array, or input stream.
 Calls the given translation service, passing the document as an input, and returning the translated document as output.

 #### Inputs:

 * `$document` is an `IData` document to be translated.
-* `$service` is the fully-qualified name of the translation service, which accepts a single `IData` document and returns a single IData document, called to translate the given `$document`.
+* `$service` is the fully-qualified name of the translation service, which accepts a single `IData` document and returns either a single IData document or a String, byte array, or input stream, called to translate the given `$document`.
 * `$pipeline` is an optional `IData` document for providing arbitrary variables to the invocation of `$service.`
 * `$service.input` is an optional variable name to use in the input